Introduction

 9. Build Cross-Functional Ownership from Day One

-These materials span pedagogy, architecture, product practice, and governance research [1], [9], [12], [15].
+These materials span pedagogy, architecture, product practice, and governance research , , , .
 Real deployment extends beyond any single function.
 Security teams need abuse-case visibility, legal teams need rights and liability clarity, platform teams need observability and rollback paths, and risk teams need governance thresholds.
-Ferdaus et al. document that the EU AI Act, NIST’s AI Risk Management Framework, and ISO/IEC 42001 now constitute a regulatory ecosystem that should be designed into systems architecture rather than retrofitted after launch [13].
-In the UK context, equivalent cross-sector AI regulation remains an evolving framework rather than a single enacted counterpart as of 2026 [23].
+Ferdaus et al. document that the EU AI Act, NIST’s AI Risk Management Framework, and ISO/IEC 42001 now constitute a regulatory ecosystem that should be designed into systems architecture rather than retrofitted after launch .
+In the UK context, cross-sector AI regulation remains an evolving framework, but the data governance baseline has materially shifted through the Data (Use and Access) Act 2025 and staged commencement updates through 2026 , .
 Interpretability and trustworthiness improve when these functions co-design controls instead of reviewing after launch.

 Actionable recommendation: establish a standing AI review board with engineering, security, legal, and risk representation tied to release approvals.